General Competency in AI for Barristers

-Designed for barristers, Heads of Chambers and senior decision-makers, this course provides in-depth insight into AI risks, regulatory frameworks, and practical implementation across chambers and barristers’ practices - created in line with the BSB's guidance on AI for the Bar.
+Designed for barristers, Heads of Chambers and senior decision-makers, this course provides in-depth insight into AI risks, regulatory frameworks, and practical implementation across chambers and barristers’ practices.

 Duration